 2:30 Helen and Newton Harrison: Making California Work | Dr. Tatiana Sizonenko

-In her presentation “Helen and Newton Harrison: Making California Work,” Tatiana Sizonenko will highlight themes central to the Harrisons’ California work produced between the late 1960s and the 2000s.
-At a time when ecology was becoming a fashionable topic, the Harrisons pushed conceptual art in new directions, from their efforts to make topsoil—endangered in many places—to their transformation of a Pasadena debris basin into a recreational area.
+In her presentation “Helen and Newton Harrison: Making California Work,” Tatiana Sizonenko will highlight the central themes of the Harrisons’ California work, produced between the late 1960s and the 2000s.
+When ecology was becoming a fashionable topic, the Harrisons pushed conceptual art in new directions, from their efforts to make topsoil—endangered in many places—to their transformation of a Pasadena debris basin into a recreational area.

 Dr. Tatiana Sizonenko is a historian of art and architecture and a curator working across the Renaissance, Modern, and Contemporary periods.
 She serves as the project curator of Helen and Newton Harrison: California Work for the La Jolla Historical Society, which is part of the Getty Foundation’s Pacific Standard Time Art and Science Initiative 2020-2024.
 She is the recipient of several fellowships, including the Getty Foundation’s Connecting Art Histories Fellowship and the Timken Museum of Art Fellowship.